RainbowMiner/RainbowMiner/README.md

 <details><summary>GosCxParty</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others.
 Set in pools configuration or edit pools.config.txt.
 Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>GosCxSolo</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Grinmint</summary> https://grinmint.com/ GRIN/Cuckaroo29-pool, pays in GRIN, set your GRIN-eMail-address as wallet and enter your Grinmint password in pools configuration or edit pools.config.txt</details>
+<details><summary>Hashcryptos</summary>https://www.hashcryptos.com/  auto-exchange and payout in BTC and other currencies.
+To mine, you need to "activate" your wallet address on their website, first.</details>
 <details><summary>Hashpool</summary> https://hashpool.eu/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>HashVault</summary> https://hashvault.pro/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>HeroMiners</summary> https://herominers.com/ no auto-exchange, dedicated to cryptonight and swap mining, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>